/playoffs/2011/mount-union-feels-the-heat

 “Any time a defensive line can get pressure on a quarterback and make him do things he’s not normally used to doing, make him alter his throwing motion with his feet, obviously it’s going to make it more difficult to move the ball,” said the junior, who like last year stepped up to fill the starting role after Neal Seaman was injured earlier in the year.
 Seaman did play one series, totaling 20 yards rushing and passing, before aggravating his injury.

-This is the third year in a row Kehres and his team have weathered loss on Division III’s biggest stage.
+This is the third year in a row Kehres and his team have weathered a loss on Division III’s biggest stage.
 He has enjoyed his own good years in the past, and he notes that amid everything, it’s irresponsible for a team to think of itself as untouchable.

 “I would’ve hated that, to have our team think we were untouchable.
 That’s probably when you’re touchable,” the long-tenured coach said.